 - 1. Come up with a unique concept.
 Find a central topic or idea you want to write about.
 If making money is your top priority, you might want to follow trends to improve the odds of selling your work.

 - 2. Set an outline and a deadline.
 After you find the best topic or idea to write about, devise an outline, and set a deadline.
 Make sure to dedicate at least a few minutes a day to work on your book, and keep going even if you’re stuck.

 - 3. Proofread, edit, typeset.
 Once you’re done with your ebook, the last thing to do is to polish it.
 Don’t rush and make sure it’s up to standard before publishing.

 Key takeaways: A great online business idea for thought leaders, creative people and professionals

 If you’re a photographer, you can sell your photos online by licensing them via third-party picture libraries or by creating your own stock packages for sale.

-There are many types of photos you can make a profit off, such as stock photos, commercial photos, food photos or travel photos.
+There are many types of photos you can make a profit from such as stock photos, commercial photos, food photos, or travel photos.

 Selling photos online is cost-effective.
-As with any other online business, the internet makes this venture relatively inexpensive.
+As with any other online business, the internet makes this venture relatively inexpensive to start up.